Executive Vice President of Innovation and Venture Strategy

 - and promote Chicago tech & innovation globally

 Previously, Abin was the first program manager for ChicagoNEXT, WBC’s orginal tech initiaitve (now rebranded WBC Innovation & Venture) from 2016-2018 where he led the 2017 and 2018 Chicago Venture Summit; he later became Director of ChicagoNEXT in 2019.
 Abin launched his career in Cook County Government, where he served as Deputy Chief of Staff, Director of Public Policy and Director of Community Affairs & Engagement for the Board of Commissioners (Tenth District) – the county’s legislative and governing body.
 During his time in government, Abin specialized in public policy development, legislative affairs, and community engagement.
 He served as the lead policy staffer for the Cook County Board’s Pension Committee, and the Workforce, Housing, and Community Development Committee.
 He also developed OpenPensions.org, one of the first open-data platforms in county government.

 He is especially passionate about civic engagement and empowerment – especially with youth, immigrant, and New American communities.
 In November 2019, Abin was appointed by Governor J.B.
-Pritzker to the State of Illinois’ Asian American Employment Plan Advisory Council; he’s also a Young Leaders Council member of the Millennial Action Project (based in Washington DC).
-He’s a mentor for both Techstars and the University of Chicago’s Harris School of Public Policy.
+Pritzker as a memebr of the State of Illinois’ Asian American Employment Plan Advisory Council.
+He’s a 2022 Emerging Leader of the Chicago Council on Global Affairs, a member of the Chicago South Asian American Civic Engagement Coalition led by the Indo-American Center, and an advisor for the Illinois Asian American Caucus.
+He’s also a mentor for both startups participating in Techstars, and grad students of the University of Chicago’s Harris School of Public Policy.
 Previously, Abin served on boards of New Leaders Council Chicago, Heartland Health Centers, and the Chicago South Asian Arts Council.